Pylons/pyramid/docs/narr/install.rst

    Type "help", "copyright", "credits" or "license" for more information.
    >>> import setuptools

-If ``import setuptools`` does not raise an ``ImportError``, it means that setuptools is already installed into your Python interpreter.
+If running ``import setuptools`` does not raise an ``ImportError``, it means that setuptools is already installed into your Python interpreter.
 If ``import setuptools`` fails, you will need to install setuptools manually.
+Note that above we're using a Python 2.4-series interpreter on Mac OS X; your output may differ if you're using a later Python version or a different platform.

-If you are using a "system" Python (one installed by your OS distributor or a 3rd-party packager such as Fink or MacPorts), you can usually install a setuptools package using your system's package manager.
+If you are using a "system" Python (one installed by your OS distributor or a 3rd-party packager such as Fink or MacPorts), you can usually install the setuptools package by using your system's package manager.
 If you cannot do this, or if you're using a self-installed version of Python, you will need to install setuptools "by hand".
 Installing setuptools "by hand" is always a reasonable thing to do,